The Damage a Man Can Do: Plot

 Miguel introduces Dexter to former football player Billy Fleeter (Jeff Chase), a debt enforcer who kills other gamblers to pay off his own debts.
 Dexter is initially hesitant when Miguel suggests that Dexter teach him how to murder Fleeter, but the two go to a casino where Dexter tries to explain Harry's "code" to Miguel.
 They later break into Fleeter's house and, although they find the murder weapon, Dexter says that they need evidence proving that Fleeter has the incentive to kill again.
 Dexter finds a ledger recording each of Fleeter's bets and returns with Miguel to the casino, where they prepare an unused storeroom for Fleeter's murder.

 Before they move to kill Fleeter, somebody recognizes Miguel in the casino and Dexter calls off the plan.
 Dexter is angered when Miguel criticizes Harry's code, but he agrees to go ahead with the murder after Miguel mentions that he severely beat his own abusive father and found it to be one of the most satisfying moments of his life.
 They drug Fleeter and take him to the storeroom, when Miguel stabs and kills him.
 While cleaning up the crime scene, Dexter has a vision in which his father tells him that sharing the code was a mistake and that Dexter is now responsible for Miguel's actions.

 Debra finds a hidden bag of marijuana in Anton's apartment and asks Quinn about his previous charges for drug possession.
 She discovers that Anton had been working for Quinn unofficially and that he is not legally obligated to disclose any information to the police.
 After telling Anton that he no longer has to work as an informant due to a "clerical error", he disappears.
-Debra and Quinn continue to work the Skinner case, believing may be a tree-trimmer.
+Debra and Quinn continue to work the Skinner case, believing that the suspect may be a tree-trimmer.
 One of the contractors they interview, George King (Jesse Borrego), tells Debra about one of his suspicious workers, Mario (Jerry Zatarain).
 When Mario tries to flee, Debra and Quinn arrest him.
 Mario pleads to be sent back to Nicaragua at the mention of King's name.
 Debra later visits Anton's apartment and realizes that he has been taken by The Skinner, who recently trimmed the trees.

 Rita is unusually temperamental due to her pregnancy.
 She complains to Miguel's wife Syl (Valerie Cruz) that Dexter refuses to help with the organization of their upcoming wedding.
 Despite having told Dexter that she did not want an engagement ring, Debra and Dexter choose one for Rita, and she apologizes for her behavior.
 Meanwhile, defense attorney Ellen Wolf (Anne Ramsay) tells LaGuerta that she thinks that Miguel is going out of his way to make her job harder.
 After killing Fleeter, Miguel makes an unannounced visit to Ellen's house.